27Stanley/27Stanley/README.md

   <p>
      🔭 I’m currently building:
    </p>
-      <p>- an ecommerce website selling 3d goods using typescript and firestore using stype payment system.</p>
+      <p>- an ecommerce website selling 3d goods using typescript, three.js and firestore using stripe payment system.</p>
       <p>- a sports tactical analysis tool using python and kivy.</p>
-      <p>- a tower defence game using unity.</p>
+      <p>- a tower defence game using unity and C#.</p>

 </div>